Translational Microbiology

 Vaccine impact studies

 Introducing pneumococcal conjugate vaccines (PCV) results in a dramatic reduction in pneumococcal diseases such as pneumonia.
 PCVs also reduce colonisation (carriage) of the pneumococci included in the vaccine, preventing progression to disease and spread to others (herd protection).
-Using microbiological techniques, we are measuring the impact of PCV on pneumococcal nasopharyngeal carriage in children and/or adults in Fiji, Mongolia, Lao and Papua New Guinea.

 Vaccine trials

-Despite the dramatic reduction in pneumococcal disease following its introduction, there is little evidence to guide decision-makers on which vaccine to choose.
+Despite the substantial reduction in pneumococcal disease following its introduction, there is little evidence to guide decision-makers on which vaccine to choose.
 The high price of the pneumococcal vaccines remains a significant barrier to implementation in many countries.
-We are using microbiology to assess differences in licensed vaccines and examining the effect of different schedules with fewer doses.
-These trials are being conducted in Ho Chi Minh City and Nha Trang to assess the impact on nasopharyngeal carriage, and therefore, likely herd protection.

 Pneumococcal carriage following vaccine introduction